 So, now that we are part of God's Covenant people in Jesus Christ - as part of His body - it doesn't matter if you are 80, 50, 30, or 20... whether you had kids, have kids or don't have kids...

-We all have a part to play as Covenant Parents in helping biological parents pass on the covenant relationship to their children - that's what we promise to do each time we administer the sign of the Covenant through Baptism to a child in this church.
+We all have a part to play as Covenant Parents in helping biological fathers and mothers pass on the covenant relationship with God to their children - that's what we promise to do each time we administer the sign of the Covenant through Baptism to a child in this church.